drodriguezSRL/ORBSLAM3_implementation/orbslam3_explained.md

 An example of an ORB-SLAM3 stereo executable can be found inside the docker under `ORB_SLAM3/Examples/Stereo`.

 The file `stereo_euroc.cc` executable is used to run stereo visual SLAM on the EuRoC dataset.
+These executables are compiled the during the ORB-SLAM3 build.

 The purpose of this executable is to:
 1. Load stereo image sequences and timestamps from EuRoC dataset folders.